squeeglii/CloudG360/README.md

 As of now, I'm primarily working on NewGamesAPI V2 (What a great name) over in the [NSAPI Organisation](https://github.com/NewGamesAPI-Project) along with my Computer Science coursework so some projects may take a while to be completed.
 The following are listed in order of priority.

+- [StatTrackAPI](https://github.com/Mooncraft-Games/StatTrackAPI) - Mmm server/player stats.
+Gotta add an open-source DB library
 - [NSAPI Commons](https://github.com/NewServerAPI-Project/NSAPICommons) - My main utility library
 - [NGAPI 2.0](https://github.com/NewServerAPI-Project/NGAPI2) - version 1.0 will be opensourced with 2.0's release
-- [Tabletop Boardgames Plugin](https://github.com/CloudG360/TabletopGamesPlugin) I just wanted jenga.
+- [Tabletop Boardgames Plugin](https://github.com/CloudG360/TabletopGamesPlugin) I just wanted jenga...

 #### What's on hold?
 - [OofTracker](https://github.com/CloudG360/OofTracker) - Too busy right now :)